~ 4 min read, updated Sep-18

 - Flexibility in how you trade – with traditional investments options you’d look to invest and hold your shares as prices rise.
 By trading Cryptocurrencies through a CFD broker you can go long or short and profit whether the price rises or falls.

 - Trade at a time that suits you – Bitcoin trading markets are open 24/7 so you’ll never miss a trading opportunity.

 - Trading on leverage – by trading CFDs on leverage you can gain a larger exposure to the market than you might otherwise be able to by buying Crypto direct.

 - There are numerous benefits to trading on Bitcoin price movements rather than investing directly in the Cryptocurrency.

-- With Bitcoins harder and harder to buy, they have become increasingly expensive and out of reach of many average investors.
+- With Bitcoins harder and harder to buy, they have become increasingly expensive and out of reach of many average traders.

 - When you trade, instead of buying Bitcoin, you speculate on which way you think the price will move and are able to profit from fluctuations in price volatility.

 - Because you trade on leverage, the initial sum you start trading with can be relatively small and is much cheaper than buying Bitcoin directly.

 - You also won’t have to open a complicated digital wallet and will benefit from the experience and analysis provided by quality CFD brokers.

 - Markets are also available 24/7 and the best brokers offer cutting-edge mobile apps to help you trade on the go so you never miss an opportunity.
 When you trade CFDs online with a trusted broker you’ll also have the peace of mind of trading with a firm that is Australian Securities And Investment Commission (ASIC) regulated, guaranteeing you the highest possible standards.